richelbilderbeek/music/Dumare.md

 station SVT P3.
 The song 'Dum' by Ant Wan, at that moment, was played often.
 Too often to my taste.
 I -a novice in Swedish!- felt the rhyme was noticably simple.
-Together with the clear use of an autotune and a -in my opinion- stock-standard general beat and piano music, made me develop annoyance for the song.
-I called it an 'obvious lack of talent', although I could also phrase it as 'raw' or 'pure' or 'urban' and I am aware I cannot estimate the talent of Ant Wan at all: he may be a great artist; I am just -with my mediocricy in Swedish- unable to feel his songs.
+Together with the clear use of an autotune and a -in my opinion- stock-standard beat and piano music, made me develop annoyance for the song.
+I phrased it as 'an obvious lack of talent', although I could also phrase it as 'raw' or 'pure' or 'urban' and I am aware I cannot estimate the talent of Ant Wan at all: he may be a great artist; I am just -with my mediocricy in Swedish- unable to connect with his song in the way he probably hopes.

 In both The Netherlands and in Sweden it is a tradition to write poems for Christmas that rhyme clumsily.
 Just in the way 'Dum'